misspee007/scissor/README.md

-# Scissor
+# SnipIt

-Scissor is a URL shortener application that allows users to generate short, customized URLs for their long URLs.
+SnipIt is a URL shortener application that allows users to generate short, customized URLs for their long URLs.
 It provides a simple and efficient way to manage and track URLs by providing analytics and QR code generation features.

 ## Features